 In stark contrast to Pryor, Alexis Arguello was smooth and charming, both in and out of the ring.
 An elder statesman and something of a legend, his class and sportsmanship was as admired as his excellent ring technique and lethal power.
 Boasting a devastating right hand and 62 knockouts in 72 wins, Arguello had the respect and approval of almost everyone in boxing, while the bitter Pryor charmed no one.
 And unlike Arguello’s refined and studied ring craft, Pryor was wild and unpredictable, constantly darting, lunging, and throwing heavy punches from any position and any angle.

 Against Arguello, few thought Pryor would win.
 More to the point, the public wanted Alexis to succeed and make history, and the stands at the cavernous Orange Bowl in Miami filled up with thousands of Latin-Americans eager to see their hero become a superstar.
 But the anti-Pryor crowd didn’t bother the champion in the least.
 People had been tearing Aaron down and telling him he’d never amount to much all his life and he had proven them all wrong.
-Now he understood that defeat to Arguello would mean being quickly cast aside so more popular boxers could get the big opportunities and the big money.
+And he knew better than anyone that defeat to Arguello would mean being quickly cast aside so more popular boxers could get the big opportunities and the big money.
 If Arguello was fighting for history, Pryor had an equally potent motivation: to make himself matter.

 Pryor immediately took advantage.
 He stunned Arguello with a left, staggered him with a right, then softened him up with a series of jabs before smashing home a thunderous right hand that could have caved in a side of the Orange Bowl.
 Arguello’s whole body buckled and will alone kept him upright as he skittered backwards to the ropes.
 Pryor pounced and connected with more than a dozen flush power shots before the referee finally jumped in to stop it and Alexis crumbled to the canvas.
-After 14 furious rounds, Pryor had halted Arguello’s bid for fistic immortality.
+After fourteen furious rounds, Pryor had halted Arguello’s bid for fistic immortality.